jakkpotts/automobee/README.md

 # AutomoBee - Intelligent Vehicle Detection System

 A sophisticated Python-based system that leverages AI to monitor traffic camera feeds for vehicle detection, classification, and tracking.
-The system uses state-of-the-art computer vision models to identify specific vehicles based on type, color, make, and model, with real-time monitoring capabilities through a web dashboard.
+The system features a real-time web dashboard for monitoring multiple camera feeds, with advanced vehicle detection capabilities and comprehensive system health monitoring.

 ## 🚀 Features